karthikgoudar/KarthikGoudar/README.md

 I'm a software developer who loves solving problems and appreciates coding for the art and science encompassing it.

 - 📫 How to reach me?
--  email    : karthikgoudar14@gmail.com
 -  website  : [karthikgoudar.github.io](https://karthikgoudar.github.io/)

 <!--